Skip to main content

 Chhotu is turned down for a job despite having an apparently successful interview, and this sparks a discussion with his family over dinner.
 His older brother, Munna, believes racism is an inevitable barrier, but his parents see education as a way to improve job prospects.

-A black and white leaflet featuring stills from the film Insaaf and headshots of the characters
+A leaflet featuring stills from the film Insaaf and headshots of the characters

 Chhotu contacts the Race Relations Board with his complaint, and a representative has discussions with the family.
 Later, at a committee meeting, it is agreed that the employer has discriminated against Chhotu.